Climate of Valencia

-Valencia and its metropolitan area have a hot-summer Mediterranean climate (Köppen climate classification: Csa) with mild winters and warm to hot summers.
+Valencia and its metropolitan area have a semi-arid climate (Köppen: BSh) bordering on a Mediterranean climate (Köppen: Csa) with mild winters and hot, dry summers.
 According to Troll-Paffen climate classification, Valencia has a warm-temperate subtropical climate (Warmgemäßigt-subtropisches Zonenklima) and according to Siegmund/Frankenberg climate classification, Valencia has a subtropical climate.

 Temperature

 General

 Its average annual temperature is 23.0 °C during the day and 14.2 °C at night.
 In the coldest month – January, typically the temperature ranges from 15 to 20 C during the day and 6 to 10 C at night.
 In the warmest month – August, the typical temperature ranges from 28 to 32 C during the day and about 22 to 23 C at night.
 Large fluctuations in temperature are rare.

 Seasonal climate

 Winter

 Winters in Valencia are mild.
 December, January and February are the coldest months, with average temperatures around 17–18 °C during the day and 7–9 °C at night.
 From a few to a dozen days in the winter, the temperature exceeds 20 °C.

 March and November are transitional months, the temperature often exceeds 20 °C, with average temperatures of around 20 °C during the day and 10 °C at night.